indrabasak/indrabasak.github.io/_posts/2017-09-10-java-runtime-memory.md

   - Memory
 image: /images/entry/jvm-runtime.png
 ---

-It has been a while since I thought of writing  about Java Virtual Machine (JVM) to get a better understanding of its inner working.
+It's been a while since I wrote anything about Java Virtual Machine (JVM).
+I have been using Java for quite some time, yet my understanding of the inner workings of JVM seems to fade if I don't refresh it once in a while.
+This posting is an attempt to renew my memories while trying to add something new.
 I plan to post a series of articles exploring different aspects of JVM.

 The Java memory seems to be the part which trips most folks.
-What better way to start than exploring the JVM's runtime memory?

-The JVM runtime memory can be broadly classified into two
-groups: _common memory areas_ and _exclusive areas_.
-The common memory areas are
+What better way to start than exploring the JVM’s runtime memory?
+The JVM runtime memory can be broadly classified into two groups: _common memory areas_ and _exclusive areas_.
-created during JVM startup and shared across all threads.
+The common memory areas are created during JVM startup and shared across all threads.
 They are destroyed during JVM exit.

 Exclusive areas are created during new thread instantiations.
 A thread specific area is only accessible by the thread responsible for its creation.